 Key tests: Paired t-test, independent t-test (Student’s and Welch’s)

 Parametric tests assume that the residuals (errors) within each group are approximately normally distributed.
-They are called “parametric” because they make assumptions about the parameters of the population distribution (e.g., that data come from a normal distribution with a particular mean and standard deviation).
+They are called “parametric” because they make assumptions about the parameters of the population distribution.

 The most widely used parametric test in linguistics research is the Student’s t-test, which compares the means of two groups or conditions.